Explore our natural assets

 To visit Goodedulla National Park by turning off the Capricorn Highway at Gogango and follow the signs north to Rookwood Station.
 Access to this Park is unsealed and traverses private property.
 It is accessible by four-wheel drive only and you must be self-sufficient.

 Located to the left as you enter Rockhampton via the Capricorn and Bruce Highways, Yeppen Lagoon provides a beautiful first impression of our Region.
-A good spot for walking, riding scooters or bikes on the walking path following the banks along
+A good spot for walking, riding scooters or bikes follow the path along the banks of Yeppen Lagoon between the parking area at Blackall Street and Rockhampton Botanic Gardens.

 To visit Yeppen Lagoon, head to the parking area off Blackall Street.